Here is the promised book review from my last post:

-By get ahead of the game, I do not mean try to stop the process of secularization.
-It has already happened or is in process, and we need to admit to the time in which we live and not be in denial about it.
+By get ahead of the game, I do not mean to try and stop the process of secularization.
+It has already happened or is in process, and we need to admit to the time in which we live.
 We can’t bring back the past, and we must adapt to the changes that have taken place.
 Methods or approaches that once worked will no longer be effective and can even be counter-productive.
-Sometimes I see such silly or simplistic things on social media, like Christians saying we need to put prayer back in schools and that will solve the problems.
-Years ago, prayer was in school because it happened naturally or organically as the church then had more general influence in society.
-We can’t just unnaturally force prayer in schools and expect that to work as the situation is totally different today.
+I see silly or simplistic things on social media, like Christians saying we need to put prayer back in schools and that will solve the problems.
+Years ago, prayer was in school because it happened naturally or organically as the church had a broad influence in society.
+We can’t unnaturally force prayer in schools today and expect that to work as the situation is different now.

 Lest this all sounds depressing, the book is one of tremendous hope.
 The history of God’s people throughout time has often been with them in a position of exile or on the sidelines of culture.
 God’s people have lived like this before, and we are not the first to experience it.
 Beach, in a major section of the book, discusses Israel going into exile in Old Testament times and relates this to our time.
 For Israel, exile did not mean utter despair or abandonment of faith.
 On the contrary, it led to them exploring and expressing faith in creative and daring new ways.

 In separate chapters he looks at Esther, Daniel, and Jonah – specifically how these stories would have been perceived by their original audience of Israel in exile.
 He carefully interprets the stories in context, then applies them to us.
 Further chapters in this section look at the time of Jesus, and the New Testament book of 1 Peter, as these were times of exile.
 The church was born in a Jewish culture where being in exile had become a part of their identity.